-The Marist Brothers are a Religious Institute of the Catholic Church.
-Its 5,000 members world-wide are involved in Christian education in its many forms.
-They are found in large secondary schools, in refugee camps, in universities, with street kids, in social welfare agencies, and in other outreach ministries.
+The Marist Brothers are a religious institute of the Catholic Church.
+Its 3,000 members world-wide are involved in many forms of Christian education.
+They are found in secondary schools, in refugee camps, in universities, with street kids, in social welfare agencies and in other outreach ministries in 80 countries.

-At St Augustine's, the Brothers' Monastery is on the College campus.
-Its five members fulfil a number of roles in the College - Principal, Student Welfare, Religious Education Co-ordinator, Teachers and Support Staff.
+At St Augustine's, the Brothers' monastery is on the College campus.
+Its three members fulfil a variety of roles in the College: student welfare, religious education, teaching and library assistant and archivist.
 As in all Marist schools, they work alongside a larger group of staff who, while not members of the Marist Brothers, are committed to the Marist way, its spirituality and distinctive educational style.